 Brian M. Fagan is one of the world’s leading archaeological writers and an internationally recognized authority on world prehistory.
 He is Distinguished Emeritus Professor of Anthropology at the University of California, Santa Barbara.

 Nadia Durrani is a Cambridge University-trained archaeologist and writer, with a Ph.D. from University College London.
-She is the editor and founder of The Past magazine, former editor of two of Britain’s leading archaeology magazines, and has authored and edited many articles and books on archaeology from every corner of the globe.
+She is the editor and founder of Archaeology Worldwide magazine, and has authored and edited many articles and books on archaeology from every corner of the globe.